Septic Tank Filter Inspections

 Your septic tank filter, also known as an "effluent filter" or "tank outlet filter", is a critical part of your septic system.
 It's job is to protect your septic leach field, the most expensive part of your septic system.
 The filter works to prevent solids from entering into your leach field, which can clog up the dispersal system and prevent your system from working correctly.
 Having a filter in place can increase the longevity of your septic field.

-United Sewer & Drain Service Corp is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
+United Sewer & Septic is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
 We can trouble-shoot and solve any septic system filter problems you might have.
 We can also include cleaning of the septic tank filter when we complete a septic tank pump out.

 - Septic tank filter installations